-I once looked it up in a theological dictionary, and there were 27 pages on the definition!
-But I’ll boil it down to two words: Righteousness is a relationship and a lifestyle.
+I once looked it up in a theological dictionary, and its definition went on for 27 pages!
+But I’ll boil it down to two things: Righteousness is a relationship and a lifestyle.

 Righteousness simply means being right with God.
 Romans 1:17 says, “The Good News shows how God makes people right with himself” (NCV).
 The Good News is that God made us right with himself through Jesus’ death as a payment for our sins.
 Because of Jesus’ death, we can have a personal relationship with God.

 Righteousness is also a lifestyle.
 It means living right as God intends.
 The Bible says in 1 John 2:29, “All who practice righteousness are God’s true children” (The Message).

 So why should you care about being right with God?
 Because it’s the only way to live, and it’s the only way to heaven.

 When you are disconnected from God, you’re not really living; you just exist.
 Most people in the world aren’t really fully alive.
 They just exist, trying to make it to the weekend.
 But to be disconnected from your Creator who made you for a purpose is nonsense.

 Life is not about the acquisition of things or the achievement of goals.
 Life is about getting to know God—the one who loves you and made you for a purpose.
 You’re not really living until you’re right with God and have a relationship with him.